alisaifee/coredis/docs/source/handbook/scripting.rst

   script.
 If client isn't specified, the client that initially created the :class:`coredis.commands.Script` instance (the one that :meth:`~coredis.Redis.register_script` was invoked from) will be used.
+* **callback**: A custom callback to call on the raw response from redis beforee returning it.

 Continuing the example from above: